nandan-desai-extras/Building-Networks/README.md

 - Connecting Router and a Switch with Router-on-a-Stick model
 - Configuring DHCP on a Router
 - Sharing routing information between two Routers
-- Access Control Lists on Routers
+- Access Control Lists (ACLs) on Routers
 - Configuring BGP
 - Configuring Static Routes